 The Eucharistic fast: an offering of your life

-A warning: the grace of this union is a grace that is given when it is truly impossible for us to receive communion, due to something beyond our control.
+A warning: the grace of union in spiritual communion is a grace that is given when it is truly impossible for us to receive communion, due to something beyond our control.
 When we do not receive communion with Jesus by our own choice, then this grace does not come.

 Passage from “Book of Heaven” by Luisa Piccarreta – 5 December 1903